A3Tom/4hb-Eight-01/README.md

 ## Concept : ##

 A system to log what I'm doing at 8pm each day along with categorization and report tools.

+## Implementation : ##

+MVP :
+A blazor servor side application which logs specific criteria to a database

+Bonus Points :
+Google Calendar Integration

+Criteria (in order of importance) :
+Date
+Description
+Day rating
+Activities Completed